 Following President Bush's 2004 speech, NSG members discussed how they might implement such restrictions.
 Since the 1970s, NSG members have adhered to an informal restriction on transferring enrichment, reprocessing, and heavy water technology to states outside the NSG.
-France suggested one potential approach, which most states reportedly have endorsed except for the United States.
-The French proposal laid out a set of criteria that recipient states would first need to meet, including the following:
+France proposed a criteria-based approach that would lay out a set of criteria that recipient states would first need to meet, including the following: